Links on Android Authority may earn us a commission. Learn more.

 If English isn’t your primary language, Pinta is a great program to try.
 This Linux photo editor is available in 55 languages, so there’s a good chance you’ll be able to make it work.

 Many photo editors rely on layers to edit images, but LightZone uses a stack of tools.
 You can rearrange this stack at any time to change how the effects appear on your image, or you can easily remove a single tool if needed.
-The platform’s website was a bit dated at the time of this review.
+The platform’s website was a bit dated at the time of this writing.
 Luckily, you can download LightZone from GitHub as well.